rcriii42/DHLLDV/README.md

 Shows a particular pipeline, including a CSD dredge with two pumps.

 ### Left Panel
-* The dropdown at the top selects a pipeline from those pre-defined in the System Tab or a CustomSetups.py file.
 * The total length, K, and delta-z for the pipeline
 * The dig depth and final discharge elevation
 * The number of pumps, maximum total head, maximum available power